 Business has an important role to play in helping to achieve these goals.
 We have reviewed the goals to see how we can best support them.

 All the goals are vitally important to the future social and environmental wellbeing of people and of the planet.
-There are though a number that we have a very direct positive impact on, and they are aligned to our purpose and/or our areas of materiality, namely;
+However, there are a number that we have a very direct positive impact on and they are aligned to our purpose and/or areas of materiality, namely;

 - Goal 4: Ensure inclusive and quality education for all and promote lifelong learning